ryuzakyl/kubernetes-examples/observability/monitoring/README.md

 >
 > The `kube-state-metrics` is an exporter that allows **Prometheus** to scrape that information as well.

-For installation instruction and more details check [here](kube-state-metrics/README.md).
+For installation instructions and more details check [here](kube-state-metrics/README.md).

 # Prometheus
 <a name="prometheus-section"></a>